sktime/sktime/GOVERNANCE.md

 To avoid deadlocks if there is an even number of CoC members, one of them will have a tie breaking priviledge.

 ### CC members
-Membership of the CoC is by nomination by a core developer and a vote by all core developers.
-A nomination will result in discussion which cannot take more than a week and then a vote by the core developers which will stay open for a week.
-CC membership votes are subject to a

 CC members are core developers with additional rights and responsibilities to avoid deadlocks and ensure a smooth progress of the project.

 The current members of the CC are: